gianorozco/ECE330HW2/README.md

 --You need to use the the make clean commands prior to compiling and executing the programs, if they've been altered (for datatype checking)--
 	values may differ otherwise
+Edit: The clean commands are no longer necessary as the makefiles have been updated (apparently there was a typo)